duleepdaniel/balayya-bot/README.md

 # Balayya Bot
-This is Fun, Non-Harmful Bot that drops Balayya Famous Slogans on the Keyword 'balayya' in selective Telugu Subreddits
+This is Fun, Non-Harmful Reddit Bot that drops Balayya Famous Slogans on the Keyword 'balayya' in selective Telugu Subreddits

 Create your Bot Here:
 https://www.reddit.com/prefs/apps/